b.SAFE Reenactment Workshops: transforming safety culture through storytelling

 ‘Knowing’ and knowing

-The ability to catastrophise is an important skill for the safety practitioner.
-Part of the role is anticipating what can go wrong, and mitigating risk because, as Murphy’s Law says, if things can go wrong they will.
+The ability to catastrophise is an important skill for a safety practitioner.
+Part of the role is anticipating what can go wrong, and mitigating risk.
 But there are two different types of knowing that things can go wrong:

 1. One is the intellectual knowledge, based on training, rationality, laws of probability, physical properties, situational conditions, and endless induction presentations, that mistakes happen and so may happen to you.

-2. The other is ‘lived experience’, the very personal, visceral knowledge you gain through actually being involved in an incident.
-This cuts through the psychological defence of ‘it would never happen to me’ – it has.
-The knowledge that the world can turn from comfortable predictability to chaos without warning is something that can’t be learned through powerpoint or toolbox talks.
+2. The other is ‘lived experience’, the very personal, visceral knowledge you gain through being personally involved in an incident, directly or indirectly.
+This cuts through the psychological defence of ‘it would never happen to me’.
+The knowledge that the world can turn from comfortable predictability to chaos without warning is something that can’t be learned through a toolbox talk.
 And it has a profound effect.

-In a previous life I was a police officer.
-On a shift by shift basis I dealt with others’ life changing events, which had both accidental and intentional causes.
-The impact on the perpetrator could be as intense as the impact on the victim.
-Later, as a trainee psychotherapist I worked with people coming to terms with the effects of similar kinds of incidents and events on their lives.
+Getting the balance can be a challenge.
+Having been involved in a significant incident in the workplace where the unimaginable happened, I’ve seen and experienced personally the impact that such an incident can have.
+Also, as a police officer, I dealt with others’ life changing events on a shift by shift basis; events which had both accidental and intentional causes.
+Later, as a trainee psychotherapist, I worked with people coming to terms with the effects of similar kinds of incidents and events on their lives.
 There’s no solution – these events are part of living.
-But we can still do a lot to prevent them, which begins with taking responsibility for our actions.

 Case study – Mark Sykes, Beehive Director says: